sandialabs/NuMAD/docs/user/classDefs.rst

 Polar Class
 ------------------
+..
+TODO: properties and methods should be autopopulated, manual for now (below)
+..
+Kelley: several PolarDef functions are not included within the class, they are appended at the end

 .. autoclass:: numadObjects.PolarDef
 	:members:
 	:exclude-members:
 	:no-undoc-members:

-..
-TODO: properties and methods should be autopopulated (above), manual for now (below)

 Polar Properties
 ~~~~~~~~~~~~~~~~~~